UPS truck accidents occur and have increased as E-commerce has grown.

 Injured in an Accident With a UPS Truck?
 We Can Help

+If you’re injured in an accident with a UPS truck we can help!
 If a UPS driver injures you in an accident, don’t rely on the company’s insurance policy to cover you.
 You need a truck accident attorney with the skill, compassion, and integrity necessary to take on a large company.
 At Flores, Tawney & Acosta, P.C., we fiercely advocate for the well-being of our clients.

 Our proven team of attorneys and staff have one goal in mind: getting you the compensation you need to recover.
 To set up a free consultation, contact us online or call us at one of our offices in New Mexico or Texas.
 We’ll evaluate your case and go over all your legal options.